-As parents and educators, we must look for ways for children to read — including the iPad, Kindle and NOOK.
+As parents and educators, we must look for the many possible ways for children to read.
+This includes reading eBooks on the iPad, Kindle, NOOK, or any device with reading apps.
 Since the reading experience is different, let’s think through how to best use this eBook reading technology for learning purposes.

 Strategy: Read twice.
 Once for meaning and once for the fun features.